Chaduke/libsgd_examples/README.md

 	https://www.github.com/blitz-research/libsgd

 	**For Python:**
-	Install Python 3.12 or higher, will probably work with older versions but I've only tested so far with 3.12.5, then do this:
+	Install Python 3.12 or higher. (will probably work with older versions but I've only tested so far with 3.12.5) then do this:
 	```sh
 	pip install libsgd
 	```